Teffont Evias: Proprietors of the manor

 Thomas Hungerford (d.1397) bought a 114-acre estate at Teffont Evias in 1377–8.
 The estate continued in the Hungerford family but after the attainder in 1461 of Robert Hungerford, 3rd Baron Hungerford it was granted to Richard, Duke of Gloucester, later Richard III.
 The attainder was reversed in 1485 and the manor was restored to Walter Hungerford of Farleigh (d.1516).
 His grandson Walter, later 1st Baron Hungerford of Heytesbury, inherited in 1522 but in 1540 he was attainted by act of parliament and executed for treason, sorcery, and offences forbidden by the Buggery Act 1533, with his estate forfeited to the Crown.

 The Crown granted the manor to Henry Ley (d.1574), whose descendant James – created Earl of Marlborough in 1626 – sold it to John Ash in 1652.
-His grandson sold it to Christopher Mayne in 1692, and ownership was to continue in the Mayne family until 1907.
+In 1665 Ash made "a pretty vineyard of about six acres" in Teffont.
+His grandson sold the estate to Christopher Mayne in 1692, and ownership continued in the Mayne family until 1907.

 Christopher Mayne (1655–1701), descendant of a prosperous though plebeian Exeter family, bought the manor in 1679 for £12,000 and moved there in 1692.
 The manor continued in the Mayne family until it was sold in 1802, then was bought back in 1813 by John Thomas Mayne, FRS, FSA, (1792–1843), of the Honourable Society of the Inner Temple.
-In response to the severe distress of the labouring population and the ensuing riots, he became an "indefatigable reformer", circulating a petition for parliamentary reform and reduced expenditure which was signed by over 14,000 inhabitants of the county, and presented to Parliament on 10 February 1831.
+In response to the severe distress of the labouring population and the ensuing riots, he became an "indefatigable reformer" and public speaker, circulating a petition for parliamentary reform and reduced expenditure, which was signed by over 14,000 inhabitants of the county, and presented to Parliament on 10 February 1831.
+He stood for Parliament in the seat of Totnes, but on 17 Feb 1834 lost to Lord Seymour.